+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
 What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?

-Adherence to our common exclusion framework o Regulatory exclusions: controversial weapons and international sanctions o An assessment combining financial and ESG criteria: the integration of ESG criteria reflects the analysis process applied by each management team; it may be applied at sector or issuer level, and at management company and/or fund level, depending on the asset class in question.
+Adherence to our common exclusion framework

+o Regulatory exclusions: controversial weapons and international sanctions o Discretionary exclusions: United Nations Global Compact (UNGC) and thermal coal o An assessment combining financial and ESG criteria: the integration of ESG criteria reflects the analysis process applied by each management team; it may be applied at sector or issuer level, and at management company and/or fund level, depending on the asset class in question.